StanPlatinum/dyn-grained-timer/README.md

-# on-demand time blurring for Xen guest-VMs
+# On-demand time blurring for Xen guest-VMs

 Please refer to our esorics 2017 paper "On-demand time blurring to support side-channel defense" for more details.